CipherOne/swiftprotocol/README.md

 In the event that an Identity Provider attempts to perform fraud, they can be banned by [Delegated Nodes](#delegated-node-voting).
 In the event that damage has already been caused by the action of the Identity Provider, Delegated Nodes can vote to revert the chain to a previous state with an Identity Provider banned.
 This will cause a large amount of economic damage, but is meant as a last resort to enable this Protocol to not be devastated by an attack and to disincentivize Identity Providers from acting poorly.
 Member accounts that belong to that Identity Provider would consequently be orphaned until they were claimed and validated by another Identity Provider.

 ## Constitution
 Due to the fact that this Protocol directly interacts with the real world through decentralized governance, there are certain rules which cannot be programmatically enforced yet are crucial for this Protocol to function as intended.
-Delegated Nodes or Identity Providers that perform actions in contradiction to the items listed in the constitution should be [banned](#delegated-node-voting).
+Delegated Nodes and/or Identity Providers that perform actions in contradiction to the items listed in the Altruen Constitution (TAC) will be banned [banned](#delegated-node-voting).

 * Members shall be treated equal and given the same amount of daily UBITs regardless of their background.
 * Identity Providers should share a decentralized internal system of identities to guarantee Sybil accounts cannot be created.
 The internal system should also make any potential transitions of Members easier to accomplish.